thatmlopsguy/thatmlopsguy.github.io/content/consulting.md

 ## 🚀 Get Started

+Interested?
 Let's discuss how my specialized knowledge can benefit your organization and help you stay ahead in today's fast-paced technological environment.

 Feel free to [contact me](contact.md), and I will always get back to you.
 If we agree that I could help you, we can schedule a chat.